jcarndt/BatVision/README.md

 2. Place obfuscated .bat/.cmd file in the same location.
 3. Open PowerShell in that location.
 4. Use BatVision.ps1 to deobfuscate the .bat/.cmd file.
+5. Continue fighting crime.

 ## Usage
 ### Deobfuscate .bat/.cmd file
 ```
-PS > BatVision.ps1 file.cmd
+PS > BatVision.ps1 [file.cmd]
 ```

 ## Output
 BatVision.ps1 will create a new deobfuscated file in the same location as the original file.
 It will have the word '_deobfuscated' added to the file name.
-Note: Claude AI helped to create this script and decided to create all of this fancy ouput.
+Note: The BATCOMPUTER (i.e., Claude AI) helped to create this script and in its wisdom decided to create all of this fancy ouput.

 ![screenshot](BatPics/output.JPG)